darkixion/pg_rep_test/README.md

 	                                remaining ones connect to that standby
-	                         chain = no more than one standby connects to any node -S                     configures all standbys to be synchronous -?                     show this help then exit
+	                         chain = no more than one standby connects to any node -S                     configures all standbys to be synchronous -T                     don't generate management tool script file to manage the new instances
+	  -?                     show this help then exit